 Slips, trips, and falls happen more than one would expect

-With all of these slip, trip, and falls happening, how can railing coming to the rescue?
+With all of these slips, trips, and falls happening, how can railing come to the rescue?
 Thankfully, railing provides a variety of safety features to combat the dangerous trifecta.

 Imagine walking up a ramp at night and suddenly you slip on some ice!
 Luckily, you’ve been holding onto a nice piece of handrail that has prevented you from falling.
 Fortunately, public locations are subject to a variety of code restrictions, meaning in most scenarios there should be something near to break your fall.
-Many residential locations also will feature some sort of graspable surface such as Series 5P Aluimum Pipe Picket Railing.
+Many residential locations also will feature some sort of surface to help you steady yourself such as Series 5P Aluimum Pipe Picket Railing.

 As the weather starts to turn, be sure to be aware of your surroundings and use the resources available, railing included, to keep yourself upright and safe!